Shahjadpur Upazila: Administration

 Shahzadpur thana was established in 1845 and was turned into an upazila in 1982.
 Shahjadpur upazila is represented in the Jatiya Sangsad (National Parliament) of Bangladesh in the name of Sirajganj-6 constituency.

 Shahzadpur Upazila is divided into Shahzadpur Municipality which is subdivided into 9 wards and 31 mahallas.
-The upazila is consist of 13 union parishads: Beltail, Gala, Garadaha, Habibullanagar, Jalalpur, Kayempur, Khukni, Narnia, Porjana, Potajia, and Sonatani.
+The upazila is consist of 13 union parishads: Beltail, Gala, Garadaha, Habibullah Nagar, Jalalpur, Kayempur, Khukni, Narnia, Porjana, Potajia, and Sonatani.
 The union parishads are subdivided into 155 mauzas and 291 villages.